Information Transmission using the Nonlinear Fourier Transform, Part I: Mathematical Tools: An Approach to Communication over Integrable Channels

 is taken and the resulting spectra are compared against the transmitted spectra according to some metric $d\left(\hat{X}(\lambda),\tilde{X}(\lambda);\hat{Y}(\lambda),\tilde{Y}(\lambda)\right)$. \end{itemize}

-As $q(t,0)$ propagates in the time domain based on the complicated nonlinear equation, it is significantly distorted and, among other distortions, undergoes intersymbol interference (ISI) in a very complicated manner.
-Despite this, the nonlinear spectra of the signal, $\left(\hat{X}(\lambda),\tilde{X}(\lambda_j)\right)$, are essentially held invariant during propagation, up to a complex-valued scale factor (see \eqref{eq:nft-evol}).
-All the nonlinear spectral components propagate independently of each other, and the channel is decomposed into a number of linear parallel independent channels of the form $y_k=c_kx_k+n_k$, where $n_k$ denotes the effective noise in the $k$th channel.
-By diagonalizing the channel in this way, the ISI is removed in the spectral domain.
+As $q(t,0)$ propagates in a communication network modeled by a complicated integrable equation, it is significantly distorted and undergoes inter-symbol interference (ISI) and inter-channel interference.
+In the spectral domain, in the absence of noise, all the nonlinear spectral components propagate independent of each other and the channel is decomposed into a number of linear parallel independent channels.
+By diagonalizing the channel in this way, the deterministic ISI and inter-channel interference are removed in the spectral domain.

 In this scheme, as in linear OFDM, communication objectives, such as constellation design, coding and modulation are entirely formulated in the spectral domain.
-All available degrees of freedom, i.e., $\{\lambda_j,\tilde{X}(\lambda_j),\hat{X}(\lambda)\}$ can be generally modulated.
+All available degrees-of-freedom, \ie, $\{\lambda_j,\tilde{X}(\lambda_j),\hat{X}(\lambda)\}$ can be generally modulated.
 Time domain constraints can be translated to constraints in the spectral domain.
-A power constraint, for instance, can be exactly transformed to a power constraint in the spectral domain with the help of the Parseval Identity.
-A bandwidth limitation is not directly and simply expressed in the nonlinear spectral domain; however, it appears that the nonlinear spectrum of a signal bandlimited to $W$ is indeed confined, approximately, to a vertical strip in the real line and the upper half complex plane, with a width proportional to the $W$.
+A power constraint, for instance, can be exactly transformed to a power constraint in the spectral domain with the help of the Parseval's identity.
+A bandwidth limitation is not directly and simply expressed in the nonlinear spectral domain; however, it appears that the nonlinear spectrum of a signal bandlimited to $W$ is indeed confined, approximately, to a vertical strip in the real line and the upper half complex plane, with a width depending on $W$.

 Fig.~\ref{fig:nfdm-model} illustrates the NFDM channel model that we use in this paper (and its subsequent parts) for data transmission over integrable channels such as optical fibers.
+Although in this paper we introduced the continuous-time NFT on the real line $t\in\Reals$, for practical implementation the nonlinear Fourier transform of discrete-time signals with periodic boundary conditions should be used; see [Part~III] and references therein.